Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 - The Ragin' Cajuns have covered the spread once this season when favored by 18 points or more (in two chances).

-- Louisiana's games this year have gone over the total in one out of six opportunities (16.7%).
+- Louisiana's games this year have hit the over one time in six opportunities (16.7%).

-- This year, the Ragin' Cajuns have five turnovers, three fewer than the Red Wolves have takeaways (8).
+- The Ragin' Cajuns have five giveaways this season, while the Red Wolves have eight takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.